codewithmarty/mma-api/README.md

 ### Fighters

 - `/api/fighters`: Get a list of all fighters.
-- `/api/fighters/{firstName-lastName}`: Get details about a specific fighter.
+- `/api/fighters/{firstName-lastName}`: Get details about a specific fighter (Conor-McGregor, Amanda-Nunes, etc).
-- `/api/fighters/weight/{weight}`: Get a list of all fighters at a given weight-class.
+- `/api/fighters/weight/{weight}`: Get a list of all fighters at a given weight-class (Lightweight, Featherweight, etc).
-- `/api/fighters/gender/{gender}`: Get a list of all fighters for a given gender.
+- `/api/fighters/gender/{gender}`: Get a list of all fighters for a given gender (men/women).

 ## Making Requests